Rm-lee/PObox/README.md

 - Drag and drop folders on main projects page `New Project` box to create a new project entry.
 - Search for applications on system that are useful for a project and link them to individual projects.
   - Set which applications are to be automatically launched or launch them individually in projects directory by clicking on them.
-- Add project relavent bookmarks to a project by entering url or drag and drop a bookmark/url on `New BookMark` box in a project's `Bookmarks` tab.
+- Add project relevant bookmarks to a project by entering url or drag and drop a bookmark/url on `New BookMark` box in a project's `Bookmarks` tab.
-- Save project relavent commands for easy copy and paste for use later
+- Save project relevant commands for easy copy and paste for use later
-- Drag and drop project relavent files on project's `New File` box in project's `Files` tab, such as documentation, images, cheatsheets ect for easy access later.
+- Drag and drop project relevant files on project's `New File` box in project's `Files` tab, such as documentation, images, cheatsheets ect for easy access later.
 - Keep track of a project's progress with to do list for individual projects.
 - Files, Applications (IDEs for example) and Bookmarks can be set to be automatically launched with the press of a button from the main page of projects for quickly getting back to work on a project.
 - Top Tabs